 Sigmund Freud Museum entrance with wooden doors in Vienna.

-Go up the historic stairwell that connects the living spaces on the mezzanine level with the “doctor’s apartment” on the upper ground floor.
-Here, you will find the permanent exhibition Hidden Thoughts of a Visual Nature.
-It showcases selected works from artists like Franz West, Heimo Zobernig, Susan Hiller, John Baldessari, and more.
-Another special exhibition is the Analysis Interminable.
-Psychoanalytic Schools of Thought after Freud, the first one after the renovation.
-Here, you can watch interesting short films and interviews that feature 5 practicing psychoanalysts from New York, Dublin, and Berlin.
+Ascending the historic stairwell links the mezzanine-level residential spaces to the “doctor’s apartment” on the upper ground floor, which houses the permanent exhibition Hidden Thoughts of a Visual Nature.
+This exhibit features works by artists such as Franz West, Heimo Zobernig, Susan Hiller, and John Baldessari.
+Additionally, explore the special exhibition titled Analysis Interminable: Psychoanalytic Schools of Thought after Freud, notable for being the first post-renovation display.

 Sigmund Freud Museum exhibit room with informational panels and wooden flooring.